 Everyone loves those gorgeous flatlay photos with all the sweet details you designed for your wedding suite, your jewelry, florals, shoes, and heirloom pieces.
 I send a list to all my couples to inspire & remind them what to bring, and I’m going to share a couple key things in a little more detail here!

-- And think about some small things.
-There are SO many great inspo photos for flatlays out there.
-Don’t feel like you need to see put ALL of them on your Pinterest board, but some looking around might give you some great ideas for things your photographer could incorporate.
-I’ll bring some things in my flatlay kit, but some of my ideas for accent pieces you could have available could be:
+Think about some small, personal things.
+There are SO many great inspo photos for flatlays on Pinterest.
+Don’t feel like you need to have it ALL, but some looking around might give you some great ideas for things your photographer could incorporate.
+I’ll bring the things I have in my flatlay kit, but some other accent pieces you could have available are:

-- Clutter and space in the bridal suite doesn’t matter, the light matters!
+Light.
+Clutter and space in the bridal suite don’t matter nearly as much as the light matters!
 When you have your venue picked out and you’re thinking about where to get ready, add “good window light” to your list of qualifiers.
 If your venue has a bridal suite but it’s small & dark, I’d recommend just not getting ready there!
 This may seem really obvious, but I can’t even tell you how many times I’ve walked into a room with zero light (or with great big windows, but the hair/makeup artist set up in a dark corner with LED lights).
 Some great and really attainable options would be a big hotel suite, a bright AirBNB, or a friend’s airy home.
 You can even send photos of the places you’re considering to your photographer for their opinion!

 This is your photographers’ most hands-off part of the entire day, and rightfully so.
 I’m there to capture what occurs, not to make it perfectly photogenic!
 But here are a few things that I know my sweet couples don’t always think about.
 If you forget these things, don’t sweat it!
 The most important thing during the ceremony is for your focus to be on your new spouse.

-- Right now, while you’re thinking about it, I want you to set a reminder on your phone.
-It should be set for 1 hour before your ceremony time on your wedding day, and it should say “Remind wedding party & friends to smile up the aisle!”
+Smile.
+Right now, while you’re thinking about it, I want you to set a reminder on your phone.
+It should be set for 1 hour before your ceremony time on your wedding day, and it should say “Remind wedding party & friends to smile as they’re coming up the aisle!”

-- When you get to the front, if you think about it, check on where you’re standing in relation to your arch/backdrop (you want to be relatively centered) and how far you’re standing from each other (you want to be close enough to hold hands down low).
+Positioning.
+When you get to the front, if you think about it, check on where you’re standing in relation to your arch/backdrop (you want to be relatively centered) and how far you’re standing from each other (you want to be close enough to hold hands down low).
 You could even put a marker on the ground ahead of time so you know where to stand without having to worry about it!

-- At the end of the ceremony, halfway up the aisle during the recessional is a great time to kiss, dip, high five, click heels, fist pump, or whatever suits your fancy!
+Recessional.
+At the end of the ceremony, halfway up the aisle during the recessional is a great time to kiss, dip, high five, click heels, fist pump, or whatever suits your fancy!
 Your guests will all be turned looking at you, cheering and smiling and it will be a great photo!
 It would be wise to tell your photographer what you plan on doing ahead of time so that they can be prepared.

-- Formal exit: If you’re doing a sparkler exit, make sure you’re getting the long, 36″ smokeless wedding sparklers.
-Some of my clients have ordered from here and they’ve been good.
+Formal exit.
+If you’re doing a sparkler exit, make sure you’re getting the long, 36″ smokeless wedding sparklers.
+Some of my clients have ordered from here and they’ve been great.
 Just definitely don’t get those little 12-inchers from your local fireworks stand!
 They won’t last long enough & there will be so much smoke.
 And while we’re on the topic of sparklers, can I share with you how incredibly gorgeous sparklers are riiiiiight at dusk when sun is just barely down?
 If you’re not doing a sparkler exit and opting for something else that doesn’t light up (rose petals, confetti, etc), consider doing it more like a celebration tunnel as you leave your ceremony in the daylight!
-I can always use flash to light these kinds of exists up at night, but it doesn’t always translate well (like… birdseed looks like handfuls of sand being tossed in the air when it’s lit by flash).
-Doing it this way isn’t as risky as a faux exit, where you have your guests leave the reception to line up & ‘do an exit’ and then half of them think the wedding is over & leave no matter how many times you tell them it’s not over.
-Doing it this way, your guests won’t have even gotten to see your reception yet and they’ll feel like they’re just sending you on to the reception, not sending you away for the night!
+I can always use flash to light these kinds of exists up at night, but it doesn’t always translate well (for example, birdseed looks like handfuls of sand being tossed in the air when it’s lit by flash).
+Also, doing it this way isn’t as risky as a faux exit (where you have your guests leave the reception to line up & ‘do an exit’ and then half of them think the wedding is over & leave no matter how many times you tell them it’s not over).
+Doing it this way, your guests won’t have even gotten to see the cake yet and they’ll feel like they’re just sending you on to the reception, not sending you away for the night!

 This post has been a blast to write, and I know it’s going to help a lot of couples think through some things that you might not otherwise, and improve your wedding photos!
 Your wedding is going to be so amazing, and I can’t wait for you to experience it!